SDcodehub/LM-training/USAGE.md

 ## Train BPE
 Run the BPE preprocessing sample with logging from the repository root.
+MOdify the path of the dataset and name of the output file, number of merging in the training.py

 ### Default run (INFO level)
 ```bash